momen567/shinner/README.md

 Join my [Discord](https://madebyzuoa.github.io/discord) for support, only if you have an issue with the tool itself and not your PC.
 If you don't know how to use a command line and python, you shouldn't be using my tool.

 # ℹ️ Information
 This tool was made for educational purposes only.
+I am not responsible for the actions of people who use this tool.